T-84: Variants

 Proposal for a more advanced variant of the BM Oplot (Object 478DU9-1).
 Object 478DU10 was also dubbed Oplot-2M.
-It was bult in 2021, when a new Oplot tank was produced at the Malyshev Plant by order of Ukrspecexport, a state owned Ukrainian company part of Ukroboronprom.
+It was built in 2021, when a new Oplot tank was produced at the Malyshev Plant by order of Ukrspecexport, a state owned Ukrainian company part of Ukroboronprom.
 There were few differences between Oplot-2M/Object 478DU10 and the BM Oplot model 2009, though the main one stated by the general director of the tank plant, Vasyl Krylas, was that the vehicle was made cheaper to produce thanks to the manufacturers willing to supply parts at almost building cost while not sacrificing performance.
 The Oplot-2M was used for the celebration of Ukrainian independence day of 30 years, as well as to show to potential buyers, such as Egypt.
 The tank was later sold to a customer in the United States.